aspichak/missile-command/README.md

 ﻿Missile command game clone by Jeff Nix and Alex Spichak.
+Music by Aurient.
 This project requires [.NET SDK 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) and Visual Studio 2019 16.8.0 or later to compile.

 Controls:
 - Aim with the mouse and press 1, 2, or 3 to launch a missile from the corresponding silo.